Biological assessment balances water for fish, farmers - KOBI-TV NBC5 / KOTI-TV NBC2

 That work could get underway in 2021.

-“If the dams come out, then we immediately start again.”
-Williams notes.
+“If the dams come out, then we immediately start again,” Williams said.
 “And a new biological opinion will be the result.”

 You’ll find the full document here: www.usbr.gov/mp/kbao/docs/final-2018-ba-klamath-project-ops.pdf